Management Education PGCert - 2017/8

 P - Professional/Practical skills

-This programme is studied full-time over six months.
+This programme is studied part-time with blended learning over six months

 Programme Adjustments (if applicable)